boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/xamarin.md

 # Embedding Bold BI Dashboards in Xamarin using the Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/xamarin-sample) t the sample application, which demonstrates the dashboard rendering with the list of dashboards available in your Bold BI server and followed by steps to create a new embedding application in the `Xamarin` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/xamarin-sample) the sample application, which demonstrates the rendering of the dashboard with the list of available dashboards on your Bold BI server.
+The steps to create a new embedding application in `Xamarin` on your own.

-> **NOTE:** Reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation is the best way to get started.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
+> **NOTE:** Reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation is the best way to begin.
+The `Getting Started` guide provides you with the necessary information that you need to know before working on the sample.

 ## How to run the sample

  1. Please [get](https://github.com/boldbi/xamarin-sample) the Xamarin Forms sample.

  2. You need to set the following properties in the `EmbedProperties.cs` file as follows.
         ![Embed Properties](/static/assets/javascript/sample/images/xamarin-props.png#max-width=60%)
     <meta charset="utf-8"/>
     <table>